grigio/obs-cmd/README.md

 - **Hotkeys**: Trigger any OBS hotkey by name
 - **Projectors**: Open fullscreen and source-specific projectors on multiple monitors
 - **System Info**: Get OBS Studio version and connection information
+- **Shell Completion**: Auto-completion support for bash, zsh, fish, and other shells

 ## Installation